Y0URD34TH/God-of-War-4-2018-Cheat/README.md

 made by jma#7150

+if you get bugs or crashes send me a message in discord

 Tutorial:

 Put libcurl.dll, lua53.dll and zlib.dll inside God of War Main Folder (where is located the GoW.exe).